2023 Student Voice Postcard Pack arriving at your School at the Start of Term 3!

 • If you’re an educator at a primary or combined school in South Australia, you can get involved here.

-• If you’re a parent or carer, you could ask your child’s teacher or school to get involved.
+• If you’re a parent or carer, you could ask your child’s tea/get-involved/cher or school to get involved.

 • If you know an educator at a school in SA, you could share news of this opportunity with them, and thereby help to amplify opportunities for student voice and agency thoughtout South Australian primary schools.